NationalSecurityAgency/pelz/README.md

     * URI for the key location (key identifier).
     * The key_id specified in the JSON request will be included in the JSON response.
 * data : string of characters
-    * Base-64 encoded, output data.
+    * Base-64 encoded, output data based on request type.
 * error : string of characters
     * Error message for the service user